ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 ## Testing the example

-### Binding Lighting-App device
+### Binding process

-A Lighting device should be connected to light-switch device via Matter network.
-A process of connecting lighting device to light-switch is called binding.

-To bind two devices in matter network we can use [chip-tool for windows/linux](../../chip-tool/README.md).
+A light switch device is a simple embedded controller, which has ability to control lighting devices such as light-bulbs, LEDs etc. After commissioning into a Matter network a light-switch device does not know what can control.
+It means there is no information about another device connected into the same network and user must provide this information to the light-switch.
+A solution for this problem is a process called binding.

+Binding describes a relationship between the device that contains binding cluster and endpoint device.
+An example of this relationship is Light-Switch as a simple switch and light bulb as a endpoint device.
+To allow endpoint device to receive commands form light-switch a proper ACL must be added.
+After binding process a light switch device contains information about connected device such as ipv6 address and a way how to reach endpoint in a Matter network.
+This allows to send command directly from light-switch to lighting device without previous sending it to border router.

+To perform binding process you need a controller which has ability to write binding table to light switch device and to write proper ACL to endpoint lighting device.
+For example the [chip-tool for Windows/Linux](../../chip-tool/README.md) can be used as a controller.

-### Binding using chip-tool for windows/linux
+### Binding using chip-tool for Windows/Linux
 To install latest chip-tool go to main __connectedhomeip__ directory and run command:

     $ gn gen out/chiptool --args='chip_mdns="platform"' && ninja -C out/chiptool chip-tool

 If an error occurs learn [how to prepare building environment](../../../docs/guides/BUILDING.md#prerequisites) to install all dependencies for chip-tool.

-To bind devices using [chip-tool for windows/linux](../../chip-tool/README.md) first commission them to thread network.
+To bind devices using [chip-tool for Windows/Linux](../../chip-tool/README.md) first commission them to thread network.
 To do it go to _out/chiptool_ directory and run following command:

     $ chip-tool pairing ble-thread <node_id> hex:<operationalDataset> <device bluetooth pin code> <device bluetooth discriminator>